rpc5102/drupal-collapsing_book_navigation/README.md

 ### Goals
 Provide users with a method to easily traverse large/complex book structures.

+### Requirements
+During development, this module will require the use of [FontAwesome](https://fontawesome.com/) for icons and [Bootstrap Collapse](https://getbootstrap.com/docs/4.3/components/collapse/) for toggle states.

 ### Installation
 - **Option 1**.
 Using [Drush](https://github.com/drush-ops/drush#readme)
   ```$ drush en collapsing_book_navigation```